 If you suspect that your Paragard IUD has broken during removal, it is important to seek medical attention right away.
 Your healthcare provider will be able to diagnose the problem and recommend the appropriate treatment.
 In some cases, the broken pieces of the IUD may be able to be removed vaginally, while in other cases surgery may be required.

-Three Paragard Studies That Will Be Important in a Paragard Lawsuit
+Three Paragard Studies That Triggered Paragard Lawsuit

 Here are a three key studies on Paragard IUD breakage and related complications: